Convergence Rates of the Regularized Optimal Transport : Disentangling Suboptimality and Entropy: Exact asymptotics from the Schrödinger problem

 \subsection{Rephrasing the results with different functionals}

 The asymptotic formula for the entropy \eqref{eq:H(ga_ep)} and the formula for $(c,\ga_\ep)$ in the system \eqref{eq:system} suggest to introduce two quantities that are linked to our problem.
 First, the \emph{Entropy power function} $N_d(\mu) := \frac{e^{-\frac{2}{d} H(\mu\mid\mathcal{H}^d)}}{2\pi e}$.
-This functional has various links with our problem : Costa's theorem states that it is concave along the heat flow (see \cite{costa1985new}), $\sqrt{N_{2d}}$ is concave along Wasserstein geodesics (see \cite{erbar2015equivalence}) and along Schrödinger bridges (see \cite{ripani2019convexity}).
-And it turns out that the asymptotic \eqref{eq:H(ga_ep)} can be rewritten in the simple way\footnote{Remark that since the functional $N$ is multiplicative, the right hand side is the $4d$ entropy power of $\mu_0 \otimes \mu_1 \otimes \Nc(0,\frac{\ep}{2d}I_{2d})$}
+This functional has various links with our problem: Costa's Theorem states that it is concave along the heat flow (see \cite{costa1985new} and \cite{newcosta2022tamanini} for a generalization), $\sqrt{N_{d}}$ is concave along Wasserstein geodesics (see \cite{erbar2015equivalence}) and along Schrödinger bridges (see \cite{ripani2019convexity}).
+And it turns out that the asymptotics \eqref{eq:H(ga_ep)} can be rewritten in the simple way\footnote{Remark that since the functional $N$ is multiplicative, the right-hand side is the $4d$ entropy power of $\mu_0 \otimes \mu_1 \otimes \Nc(0,\frac{\ep}{2d}I_{2d})$.}

-The other quantity that we need to present is the \emph{energy}\footnote{see the introduction of \cite{conforti2019formula} for a discussion on the name energy}
+The other quantity that we need to present is the \emph{energy}\footnote{See the introduction of \cite{conforti2019formula} for a discussion on the name energy.}